 Owner's Reservations.
 Owner reserves the following rights and reasonable quantities of gas to satisfy same ("Owner’s Reservations"):

-to operate Owner's Reserves as a reasonably prudent Operator, provided, in the event Owner should commence gas flow from a new well, or the repair, reworking, or plugging of any well, notice of same shall be given to Gatherer no later than five business Days prior thereto; and
+to operate Owner's Reserves as a reasonably prudent Operator, provided, in the event Owner should commence gas flow from a new well, or the repair, reworking, or plugging of any well, notice of same shall be given to Gatherer as soon as reasonably practical; and

-to separate or process the gas using only mechanical, ambient temperature equipment located at surface production facilities at the well location; and

 to use gas produced from Owner's Reserves for operating Owner's Reserves; and

 to pod, communitize or unitize Owner's Reserves, in which event this Agreement shall cover Owner's interests therein.